 That's a good thing for firms that can adapt and move quickly.
 It brings us back to risk and opportunity.
 If you don't offer payroll services, you're not growing your practice to the fullest extent:

-- You're putting off potential clients who want an all-in-one solution.
-This is costing you revenue.
+- You're putting off potential clients who want an all-in-one solution and this is costing you revenue

 Five reasons to pitch payroll services